-Anticipated impact Mitigation measure Demolition The existing retail centre currently known as Harbourside Shopping Centre will be demolished to make way for the new development Demolition of the existing centre is scheduled to commence in early 2023.
-We will be communicating with the surrounding resident and business community prior to commencement to let residents and business know about the expected impacts, hours of construction and how to get in touch with feedback or complaints.
-Approved Hours of Demolition will be: 7am-6pm Monday - Friday; 8am-1pm Saturday No construction on Sundays or public holidays.
+Anticipated impact Mitigation measure Demolition The existing retail centre currently known as Harbourside Shopping Centre is being demolished to make way for the new development Demolition of the existing centre commenced in early 2023.
+The project team have been communicating with the surrounding resident and business community to let residents and business know about the expected impacts, hours of construction and how to get in touch with feedback or complaints.
+Approved Hours of Demolition are: 7am-6pm Monday - Friday; 8am-1pm Saturday No construction on Sundays or public holidays.
 For demolition / removal of existing southern footbridge, this is subject to access by the operators of the light rail and may necessitate out-of-hours work.
 In such cases it will require a Configuration Change Board approval with Place Management NSW and Transport for NSW and Transdev.
-Contamination • A Remedial Action Plan (RAP) has been prepared for the site which identifies the potential contamination, and defines the remediation process required in order to make the site suitable for the proposed land use.
+Contamination A Remedial Action Plan (RAP) has been prepared for the site which identifies the potential contamination, and defines the remediation process required in order to make the site suitable for the proposed land use.
 Noise and Vibration Substitution by Alternative Process- Where a particular activity and/or construction appliance exceeds noise criteria, it may be possible to select an alternative process.
 Silencing and Barriers- Where construction plant / appliances exceed noise criteria, the use of silencing devices may be possible.
 These may take the form of engine shrouding, mufflers fitted to exhausts and acoustic barriers.
 Emission Restrictions- During the construction process, noise emission will be checked for specified plant and equipment.
 The implementation of periodical noise monitoring will ensure equipment remains within the specified limits.
 Equipment Locations- The location of equipment will be considered during construction to ensure plant and equipment is located in suitable positions from noise sensitive areas, optimising attenuation effects from topography, natural or purpose-built barriers, material stockpiles.
 Equipment Maintenance- To determine the requirement for silencing devices on machinery it is proposed to undertake regular noise checks.
 Noise levels of all machines on site will be monitored for each equipment type.
 Items such as mufflers, engine shrouds will be maintained.
+Hours of operation- The commitment under Mirvac's approval to have that space is that is publicly accessible.
+It is not within Mirvac's control to put a time limit on this.
+As part of the development, they will be delivering residential so it is in Mirvac's best interest to create public spaces that are safe and deals with the public issues in the area.